grandschema/rock_paper_scissors/README.md

 # rock_paper_scissors

-This program is a skeleton of the Rock, Paper, Scissors game.
+This program is a Rock, Paper, Scissors game.

-As of now, it is meant to be ran in a web browser and displayed in the console.

-GUI interface coming...
+Complete with a GUI.